MicrosoftDocs/OData-docs/Odata-docs/client/using-poco-classes.md

 ```

-To add new objects to the peoples entity set use `context.AddObject("People", person)` or create a convenience method in the class to do the same.
+To add new objects to the `People` EntitySet use `context.AddObject("People", person)` or create a convenience method in the class to do the same.

 ### Loading the service model

-This example allows you to use the client while using the current metadata which is fetched from network.
+This example allows you to use the client while using the current metadata which is fetched from the network.
 In some cases this is not convenient and to override this behavior you need to change the constructor of the DataService context to include an action that can be used to fetch the model.
-Codegen tools do this by downloading the metadata and storing it in a verbatim string or a separate file which is then read upon instantiation of the context.
+Codegen tools do this by downloading the metadata and storing it in a verbatim string or in a separate file which is then read upon instantiation of the context.

 To provide the same for our code we need to do the following.